Examples, solutions and videos to help GCSE Maths students learn how to factorise algebraic expression using the difference of two squares technique.

 When we factorise the difference of two squares we get

-This video will explain what is the difference of two squares and how to factorise it.
+What is the difference of two squares and how to factorise it?

 Factorising GCSE Maths revision Higher level worked exam questions (quadratics and difference of two squares)